project-image

 Ballad of a High Plains Samurai - Chapter 1: Born A Dog

-almost 7 years ago – Fri, Jun 02, 2017 at 07:16:59 AM
+over 7 years ago – Fri, Jun 02, 2017 at 07:16:59 AM

 First off, we hit a major milestone today (and not the kind featured in HPS).
 Yes, when I woke up this morning, High Plains Samurai officially funded!!
 I've said it before and I'll say it again... wow!